In Ancient Hawai’i, nothing happened without the acknowledgment of the Gods and Goddesses.

 Ho’oponopono – Harmony and Spiritual Alignment – Putting Things Right

-The cover of the umeke was also important because of the belief that the bowl held the Ha*, the breath of life.
+Also, the cover of the umeke was also crucial because of the belief that the bowl held the Ha*, the breath of life.
 Once the cover was removed, signifying discord in the home, it also meant that the Ha was disappearing from the umeke.
 And without the breath of life, life will slowly disappear from the family in the same way life will disappear from any living being.

 Ho’oponopono – An Ancient Tradition